Ready to attract new clients with this SEO guide for accountants?

 You’ve heard the expression people buy from people they know and trust.

-In addition, photographs and images added to your website can found by people using Google Image search when you apply ALT Tags to your images.
+In addition, people using Google Image search can find photographs and images added to your website when you apply ALT Tags to your images.

 This could be a download guide or checklist you offer in exchange for the user’s email address and name.

-Whilst the user may not be ready to use your services today, you can nurture them over a series of emails turning them from a stranger into a customer.
+The user may not be ready to use your services today, but you can nurture them over a series of emails to turn them into customers.

-Statistics prove over 90% of visitors leave your website without taking any action.
+Statistics prove that over 90% of visitors leave your website without taking any action.

-You can add tracking code to your site that enables you to “retarget” those people who previously visited and took no action.
+You can add a tracking code to your site to “retarget” those people who previously visited and took no action.

-Retargeting or remarketing using Facebook or Google is probably the cheapest advertising tactics.
+Retargeting or re-marketing using Facebook or Google is probably the cheapest advertising tactic.

-From the screenshot below there are 2400 searches a month for tax accountant with a cost per click of £4.95.
+From the screenshot below, there are 2400 searches a month for a tax accountant with a cost per click of £4.95.

 Let’s run through this ad campaign scenario.